rsdoiel/antenna/archives/2025/planet_2025.21.md

 ---

-## Adams' reputation scrutinised during BBC defamation case
+## A look back at the Adams v BBC High Court case

 date: 2025-05-30, from: RTÉ News